esp8266/Arduino/doc/ota_updates/ota_updates.md

 ### Safety

 OTA process takes ESP’s resources and bandwidth during upload.
 Then module is restarted and a new sketch executed.
 Analyse and test how it affects functionality of your existing and new sketch.

 If ESP is placed in remote location and controlling some equipment, you should put additional attention what happens if operation of this equipment is suddenly interrupted by update process.
 Therefore decide how to put this equipment into safe state before starting the update.
 For instance your module may be controlling a garden watering system in a sequence.
 If this sequence is not properly shut down and a water valve left open, your garden may be flooded if this valve is not closed after OTA is finished and module restarts.

-The following functions are provided with [ArduinoOTA](https://github.com/esp8266/Arduino/tree/master/libraries/ArduinoOTA) library and intended to handle functionality of your application during specific stages of OTA on or on an OTA error:
+The following functions are provided with [ArduinoOTA](https://github.com/esp8266/Arduino/tree/master/libraries/ArduinoOTA) library and intended to handle functionality of your application during specific stages of OTA or on an OTA error:

 ```cpp
 void onStart(OTA_CALLBACK(fn));
 void onEnd(OTA_CALLBACK(fn));